dnadlinger/devil_server/README.md

 This repository contains a server program offering control of multiple EVIL PID controllers over the network.
-It is intended to run on a mini-computer such as the Raspberry Pi that is connected directly to the EVIL boxes to offer an Ethernet interface to them.
+It is intended to run on a number of mini-computers (such as the Raspberry Pi) connected via USB to the EVIL boxes to offer an Ethernet interface to them.

-This project is written in "modern" C++ and will require a compiler that supports C++11 to build.
+This project is written in "modern" C++ and will require a compiler that supports C++14 to build.

 Originally written by David Nadlinger [0] for hardware developed by Ludwig de Clerq [1] and Vlad Negnevitsky [2]